chrisco/playbook/index.md

 When working on GitHub, we strongly push for the repository to be hosted on the client’s own GitHub account. not our own.
 By the time the sprint ends, the idea is to seamlessly transition the project across to the client’s own team to manage and maintain on a daily basis.

 After the week’s invoice has been paid in full, all code produced in that week is considered to be owned by the client.

-___

-Like what you see here?
-We're always on the lookout for awesome shipmates, and great clients.
-[Get in touch](http://hanno.co/contact)!